 ENVI Header Files

 The ENVI header file contains metadata for ENVI-format images.
 ENVI creates a new header file whenever you save an image to ENVI raster format.
-The header file uses the same name as the image file, with the file extension .hdr
+The header file uses the same name as the image file, with the file extension .hdr.

 See the following sections: